What is Malvertising?

 Have you ever browsed the web and then all of a sudden, your screen is taken over by a pop-up that won’t go away and is obnoxiously telling that you’ve “won an Amazon gift card?”

 If you answered yes, then you have firsthand experience with malvertising.

-Malvertising takes a variety of forms, including forced redirects (just like our pesky Amazon gift card example), crypto-mining, video stuffing, and more.
-Malicious ads sneak into our user experiences by mimicking the appearance of familiar advertisements.
+A Malvertising attack can take a variety of forms, including forced redirects (just like our pesky Amazon gift card example), crypto-mining, video stuffing, and more.
+Malicious adverts sneak into our user experiences by mimicking the appearance of familiar advertisements.

-These disguises can include pop-up advertisements that try to persuade you to update existing browsers or software programs or offers for free items or services.
-In addition to pop-up formatting, malicious ads can be disguised as paid ads, banner ads, widgets, and more.
+These disguises can include pop-up advertisements that try to persuade you to update existing browsers or software programs or offers for free items and services.
+In addition to pop-up formatting, a malicious ad can be disguised as a paid ad, banner ad, widget, and more.

 Learn More About Different Types Of Ad Fraud

 Often, malicious ads use tactics such as scareware, get-rich-quick, surveys, or tech support scams to entice viewers to click.
 These tactics could be anything from a false warning that your device is already infected and prompt the installation of a scam anti-virus or VPN solution, or a reminder that foundational software requires updating to continue use.